rubrikinc/rubrik-sdk-for-powershell/README.md

 # Contribution

-Create a fork of the project into your own reposity.
+Create a fork of the project into your own repository.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If approved, project owners will merge it.

 # Licensing